Mark Andrews Player Prop Bets for NFL Week 10 | Baltimore vs. Miami 11/11/2021

 Season Stats

-- Andrews has put up 560 yards (on 42 grabs) and three touchdowns.
-He has been targeted 61 times, and is averaging 70.0 yards per game.
+- Andrews' 42 grabs have gotten him 560 yards (70.0 per game) and three touchdowns.
+He has been targeted 61 times.

-- Andrews has been the target of 61 of his team's 277 passing attempts this season, or 22.0% of the target share.
+- So far this season, 22.0% of the 277 passes thrown by his team have gone Andrews' way.

-- Andrews (seven red zone targets) has been the recipient of 21.9% of his team's 32 red zone pass attempts.
+- With seven targets in the red zone this season, Andrews has been on the receiving end of 21.9% of his team's 32 red zone pass attempts.

-- The Ravens have called a pass in 51.7% of their plays from scrimmage this year while running the ball 48.3% of the time.
-This offensive attack ranks 12th in the NFL in points scored.
+- The Ravens, who rank 12th in the NFL in points scored, have dropped back to pass 51.7% of the time while running the ball 48.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Andrews' matchup with the Dolphins.